-The third and last event in the history of Israel mentioned by the Talmud is Elijah’s ascent to heaven, narrated in 2 Kings 2:1–14, which implicity parallels that of Romulus in Roman historiography, which led if not to the establishment of the Roman monarchy, at least to its consolidation with Romulus’s successor, Numa.
+The third and last event in the history of Israel mentioned by the Talmud is Elijah’s ascent to heaven, narrated in 2 Kings 2:1–14.
 Elijah was a righteous prophet living in the kingdom of Israel under the wicked king Ahab.
-He is described as withstanding Ahab and his wife Jezebel, who worshiped Baal instead of YHWH, the God of Israel.
-At the end of his life, Elijah is raptured to heaven in a fiery chariot.
+He is described as withstanding Ahab and his wife Jezebel, who worshipped Baal instead of YHWH, the God of Israel.
+At the end of his life, Elijah ascends to heaven in a fiery chariot.
 After his departure, his disciple Elisha shouts: ‘My father, my father!
 Chariot of Israel and its horsemen!’
-(2 Kgs 2:11–12), which means that through his righteousness, Elijah was protecting Israel againt their enemies.
-His departure represents a moment of weakening for Israel, during which idolatry increases again.
-As a consequence, the Romans start to have a king, which implicitly signifies that Rome’s power grows.
-According to Roman accounts of Rome’s history, Rome’s second king, Numa, was also the founder of Roman religion.
-And from early on (at least from the 2nd century BCE), Romans depicted the creation and expansion of their empire as the result of their exceptional piety, rooted in Numa’s legacy.
+(2 Kgs 2:11–12), indicating that Elijah was protecting Israel against their enemies through his righteousness.
+His departure weakens Israel, and idolatry increases again.
+As a consequence, the Romans start to have a king, signifying the growth of Rome’s power.
+Elijah’s ascent to heaven implicitly parallels that of Romulus in Roman historiography, which led if not to the establishment of the Roman monarchy, at least to its consolidation with Romulus’s successor, Numa, who was considered the founder of Roman religion.
+From early on (at least from the 2nd century BCE), Romans depicted the creation and expansion of their empire as the result of their exceptional piety, rooted in Numa’s legacy.

-In short, the idolatrous behavior of the kings of Israel and Judah is presented by the Jerusalem Talmud as the true cause of the foundation and expansion of Rome, and Israel is thereby granted a determining factor in Rome’s fate.
+In short, the idolatrous behavior of the kings of Israel and Judah is presented by the Jerusalem Talmud as the true cause of the foundation and expansion of Rome, and Israel is thereby a determining factor in Rome’s destiny.
 The Talmud proposes a counternarrative to the glorious and providential history of Rome reflected in Roman and pro-Roman sources, a counterhistory that casts Rome’s foundation in a negative light, presents the city as built on sin, and severs its connection to the Roman gods.

 This counternarrative may be described as an act of appropriation.
-The inventor of this story (whether R. Levi or someone else) is using Roman traditions—myths known from literary, iconographic, and numismatic sources, which were probably transmitted orally too—in a selective and creative way that subverts their original meaning.
+The inventor of this story (whether R. Levi or someone else) selectively and creatively uses Roman traditions—myths known from literary, iconographic, numismatic, and probably oral sources—in a way that subverts their original meaning.
 Moreover, as Sarit Kattan Gribetz rightly emphasizes, ‘it is perhaps the clearest case of the biblical past being inscribed by the talmudic rabbis onto the annual cycle of the Roman calendar’.
-Therefore it may be seen as an appropriation not only of Roman myths, but also of Roman festivals.
-Ultimately, Jews are supposed to remember the inauspicious events associated with the Roman festivals and to avoid participation in their celebration.
+Therefore it may be seen as an appropriation not only of Roman myths but also of Roman festivals.
+Ultimately, Jews are supposed to remember the inauspicious events associated with the Roman festivals and avoid participation in their celebration.

 Appropriating Roman legal notions: the case of adoption

 The most fascinating examples of rabbinic appropriation of Roman culture probably lie in the legal sphere.
-Scholars have long noted similarities between Roman legal texts and rabbinic halakhah (legal interpretation of the biblical commandments).
-The question whether Roman law had an impact on the rabbis’ legal thinking has been debated for decades.
-Scholars who have compared the two corpora have generally been very cautious and have avoided speaking of ‘influence’ (be it that of Roman law upon rabbinic thinking or, in a few cases, the reverse), because ‘influence’ has traditionally been understood as implying contacts between literary traditions and would thus entail rabbinic knowledge of legal texts in Latin.
-While it is doubtful that rabbis had the chance to study Roman legal texts, it is however possible that they gained knowledge of some Roman legal principles and specific laws through their interactions with non-Jews, business dealings, and participation in trials.
-Catherine Hezser thus writes that:
+Scholars have long noted similarities between Roman legal texts and rabbinic halakhah (rabbinic law).
+The question of whether Roman law had an impact on the rabbis’ legal thinking has been debated for decades.
+Scholars who have compared the two corpora have generally been very cautious and have avoided speaking of ‘influence’ (be it that of Roman law upon rabbinic thinking or, in a few cases, the reverse) because ‘influence’ has traditionally been understood as implying contacts between literary traditions and would entail rabbinic knowledge of legal texts in Latin or Greek.
+While it is doubtful that rabbis had the chance to study Roman legal texts, it is likely that they gained knowledge of some Roman legal principles and specific laws through their interactions with non-Jews, business dealings, and participation in trials.
+Catherine Hezser thus writes: